 Look around you.
 You can literally see, feel and maybe even sniff the need for love and relationships in the air.

-It is grim, and it is the truth.
+It is sometimes grim, and it is the truth.

 Love is as risky as almost every other thing in life.
 No matter how prepared and cautious you are, there is still an outside chance that something might go wrong.
 The possibility of success is high, but it is never absolutely certain.

 Even the best people get terribly hurt in love.

 If you are not in a relationship, be advised that you are not to feel under any pressure to enter into one.
 Relationships do not increase your chances of being happy, neither do you need to have someone to call your own before you enjoy a good life.